Basic Info

 The Czech Republic has an intermediate T1D incidence (18.3/100 000 children/year in 2003) compared to other European countries but continous rise mainly in the preschool age category is expected.

-Since 2001 “T1D prediction programme” has been available for the first degree relatives of T1D patients in the Czech Republic who are under 18 years of age.
+Since 2001 “T1D prediction program” has been available for the first degree relatives of T1D patients in the Czech Republic who are under 18 years of age.
 The programme currently comprises 1148 children (598 boys).

-The Prediction Programme includes:
+The Prediction Program includes:

 1) HLA genotyping